dgampa/Capstone-Project/README.md

 **Required Must-have Stories**

-* uploading videos to the business home page
+* login to your account or create either a business or individual account
+* inclue a home feed that includes businesses near you from an api and is geared towards your interests
+* business details page with a compilation video of their two seconds a day if they use the app, with social media, rating, hours of operation, location, and individual stories
+* individual users can post a pictyre and submit a rating for a business that they went to
-* compiling one second videos at the end the end of the month to create a video
+* uploading videos every day to create a compilation video
 * map with the closest businesses to you for users
-* capture image for users at the store
-* About the business with social media, rating, and hours of operation
-* Submit a rating for the business
+* profile page with business details that can be edited
+* profile page with individual's interests that can be edited

 **Optional Nice-to-have Stories**

-* Clicking on profile pic includes hearted images
+* Clicking on profile picture includes hearted images
 * Clicking on video opens full screen
+* Links to the businesses social media and link to the businesses website
+* Place an order link
 * Favorite A Business, so it shows up on Individuals Profile Page
-* Smoother transitions for creating business vide0
+* Smoother transitions for creating business videos
 * Allowing businesses to edit the auto created combined video
+* Allowing individuals to post video reviews as well as pictures
 * Push notifications when it is time to upload
 * Search bar to search for a certain category (ex. food, clothing, etc)
+* making individual's picture double sided so that one side is a selfie of yourself and the other is of the business
+* follow your friends to see where they have recently been

 ### 2. Screen Archetypes

 * [Login Page]
-   * [Create an account]
-   * Customer - asks for interests and location
-   * Business - asks for business details and details about what time they prefer to be reminded to upload
+    * allow users to signup as an idividual or business user
 * [Business Feed]
+    * allow users to look through businesses that match their interests
    * [Business Details Activity]
+       * allow users to look through the business details such as rating hours of operation, location, and social media accounts.
+Also play a video of the business and allow users to look through other individuals posts about the business
+   * [Compose Individual Story (only individual users)]
+       * allow individual users to rate the business and post a picture at the business
+* [Video Creation (only businesses users)]
+    * allow business users to record and choose a two second video clip of the products they sell or the store that gets added to their business video
+* [Profile]
-   * plays the compilation video and images are available to look through
+    * displays the current users information and allows for users to edit their information
-   * [Search Bar]
+* [Search Page]
-   * filter your feed
-* [Map Page]
+    * [Map]
-    * [Businesses near you]
+    * allow users to look for businesses near them
-    * if they use the app then their pointer is a different color and clickable]
-* [Video Creation (only businesses)]
-    * take your one second video
-    * create video compilation
-* [Customer Stories (users only)]
-    * take a picture of yourself at the store and what you bought or another worker or favorite part of the store

 ### 3. Navigation